QIWI-API/payments-docs/_qiwi-form_en.html.md

 }
 ~~~

-The payment token is used for charging a customer without additional input of card details or QIWI Wallet number.
+The payment tokens are used for charging a customer balance without entering card details or QIWI Wallet number.
 By default, the use of payment tokens is disabled.
 Contact your Support manager to enable that.

 You can read about the issue of a payment token [in this section](#payment-token-issue).